Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 Depending on the stopping point, customers may still need to navigate a smaller or larger height difference and/or gap between the platform edge and the train door, even on low-floor vehicles.

-If you board and alight independently with your wheelchair, the railway company will not assume any liability in the event of damage, loss or accidents.
+If you board and alight independently with your wheelchair, the transport companies will not assume any liability in the event of damage, loss or accidents.

 Basically, you always need a valid ticket for travel on public transport.
 If you travel without a valid ticket, just showing your Disabled Passenger’s ID Card is generally insufficient to make you exempt from paying a surcharge.
 This is only possible if your disability makes it infeasible for you to purchase a ticket from a ticket machine or from SBB.ch or the SBB Mobile app.
 In this case, you pay only the relevant fare but no surcharge.